 Parabolic mirrors offer excellent correction of spherical aberration.
 Parabolic mirrors can either be on-axis or off-axis.
 On-axis parabolic mirrors produces collimated reflected light.
 Off-axis parabolic mirrors focus reflected light to a focal point off-axis.
 An important dimension to consider is the diameter.
 The diameter of the mirror if viewed straight on can also be thought of as the height.
 Another important parameter is the focal length.
-Focal length is the...
+Focal length is the distance from the mirror the...

 Learn More about Parabolic Mirrors